AdaRoseCannon/pwa-talks/ffconf-old.md

 * implementability
 * performance

-This weakness becomes it's strength in the long term.
+This weakness becomes it's strength in the long term:

-Down the line this usually pays off as it maintains some of the fundamental goals of the web.
+Years down the line this usually pays off as it maintains some of the fundamental goals of the web:

-It also means once Standards have settled and had two or more implementations it is pretty safe to start using them.

-By accepting you will never deliver the same content.

-In the past few years concerted efforts in interoperability between the browser manufacturers has allowed sites to be behave identically across platforms

-Even to the point where browser-prefixed APIs have been reimplemented across browsers to support legacy sites.

 <script>window.setDynamicSlide(window.elByEl());</script>

 <blockquote class="dark" style="background-image: url('images/bird10.jpg');">
 <h1 style="text-align: center;">The web is based on Standards</h1>
 <h1><span style="color: skyblue;">Feature?</span><span style="float: right; color: pink;">Security!</span></h1>